Additional Regulatory Requirements

 - Exceptions: Exceptions to the sIRB policy may apply in cases involving sensitive populations or site-specific concerns.
 Justification and NIH approval are required for exceptions.

-Clinical Trials (ICH-GCP) refers to the guidelines established by the International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) to ensure the quality and integrity of clinical trials.
+ICH-GCP refers to the guidelines established by the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) to ensure the quality and integrity of clinical trials.
 ICH-GCP, or Good Clinical Practice, is a set of internationally recognized standards for conducting clinical trials involving human participants.

 - Investigator's Qualifications and Agreements: